Asian Elves – All You Need To Know

 Elves From The Japanese Mythology

-Well, Japanese culture is a great place for mythologies or folktales.
-In the Japanese region, we can think about Ogre, Yokai as the elves.
+Japanese culture is a great place for mythologies or folktales.
+We can think about Ogre Yokai as the elves in the Japanese region.
 Well, they do have all the characteristics of an elf.
 Now, we are going to have a good and complete idea about the elves here:

 2. Ogre: Ogre is also known as Oni.
 Ogre has the ears like any elves of German folklore.
 But they do have a large body structure.
 Well, they do work in hell for the most part.
 However, ogres or Oni can be very harmful to humans.
 Many Japanese people always fear the Oni.

 3. Shinto: Shinto are nature spirits.
-Well, you can say it’s a type of religion in the Japanese world.
-There are many demi-gods in Japanese mythology.
+Well, you can say it’s a religion in the Japanese world.
+There are many demigods in Japanese mythology.
 Shintos are always available in the local regions.
 Thus, they also have the characteristics of elves.

 Warcraft Can Tell Us About Race In Real Life